 Many Samba presentations focus on Samba and the basics of file serving.
 This presentation focuses on solutions and assumes a working knowledge of Samba.
 Therefore some of the more advanced features and Samba can be addressed.
+The solutions described include enough examples so you should be able to go back home and try each one.
 The issues and solutions addressed are:

-- Samba political boundaries Will the Windows administrator reset my Samba trust? - Samba installation (distributor/custom RPM, .tar.gz), start-up script and SWAT - Using winbind for authentication - Using [homes] and automatic user creation for low maintenance - Sharing files in teams - Permissions and ACLs - Data migration issues Windows workgroups, Windows domains, Novell Netware - Updated information regarding Samba 3.0
+- Samba political boundaries Will the Windows administrator reset my Samba trust? - Samba installation (distributor/custom RPM, .tar.gz), start-up script and SWAT - Using winbind for authentication - Using LDAP for authentication OpenLDAP, others - Using [homes] and automatic user creation for low maintenance - Sharing files in teams - Permissions and ACLs - Data migration issues Windows workgroups, Windows domains, Novell Netware